unaivicente/FinalProjectAIDL/README.md

 ## Experiment

-We created different architectures and tuned the hyperparameters of the different deep neural networks in order to find the highest accuracy.
+In this experiment, we created different architectures and tuned the hyperparameters of the different deep neural networks in order to find the highest accuracy.
 We wanted to obtain the different results by changing the sample rate (8kHz or 16kHz) of the input raw data.

+We created 2 CNN architectures, 5 LSTM and 6 GRU.

+When the models are training, the validation set is used to obtain the val_loss and compare it to the previous val_loss and continue training the model with the lowest loss.

 ### Different architectures and hyperparameter tuning